Tech-Value/instascan/README.md

   video: document.getElementById('preview'),

   // Whether to horizontally mirror the video preview.
 This is helpful when trying to
-  // scan a QR code with a user-facing camera.
+  // scan a 2D barcode with a user-facing camera.
 Default true.
   mirror: true,

   // Whether to include the scanned image data as part of the scan result.
 See the "scan" event